Formulas for SU(3) Matrices: Introduction

 The matrices here are written for basis states distinguished by $\{p,q,s,\sigma,u^{3}\}$ where $(p,q)$ labels the irrep, $s^2$ is the square of the T-spin, $\sigma$ is one component (the `3-component') of the T-spin, and $u^{3}$ is one component (another `3-component') of the U-spin.
 States first in line are those with the lowest T-spin $s$ then by the 3-component of T-spin, largest $\sigma$ first.
 A set of $2s+1$ states with the same T-spin $s$ but lower 3-components of U-spin precedes similar sets with larger U-spin 3-component $u^{3}.$

-As a practical matter, those using the formulas are advised to check for the proper trace and hermiticity of the matrices, ensure the examples satisfy the commutation relations and compare the Casimir invariants with well-known formulas.
-Matrices obtained with the formulas have been checked by the author by computer for all $(p,q)$ irreps with $p \geq q$ and with dimension $d$ = $(p+1)(q+1)(p+q+2)/2$ less than 300.
-Matrices for $(p,q)$ irreps with $q>p$ can be found as the negative transpose of the $(q,p)$ irrep matrices which can be calculated with the formulas here.
+As a practical matter, those using the formulas are advised to check for the proper trace and hermiticity of the matrices, ensure the examples satisfy the commutation relations and compare the Casimir invariant with well-known formulas.
+Matrices obtained with the formulas developed herein have been checked by computer for all $(p,q)$ irreps with $1 \leq$ $p + q \leq$ $10.$